First Time Volunteering Abroad for Students, Solo travelers, Seniors and More

 First time volunteering for solo travelers

 While initially daunting, solo volunteering abroad is one of the best ways to find your independence, push yourself outside of your comfort zone and meet new people.
 Along the way, you’ll be supported by IVHQ’s wrap-around support, the local team on the ground and your fellow volunteers.
 Over 70% of our volunteers arrive alone, so it’s nearly guaranteed that you’ll encounter a fellow solo traveler on your program.

 Top tip for first time solo travelers: Before you embark on your first solo volunteer adventure, we recommend doing a bit of prep!
 The smallest things can help calm your nerves so you can hit the ground running once you’ve arrived.
 For example, if you’re going to a non-English speaking country, try Googling some common phrases in the local language.
 Or, you can take advantage of IVHQ’s social media channels (Facebook and Instagram) to connect with volunteers who will be joining you on your adventure.

 Want to hear first-hand what it’s like to volunteer solo for the first time?
 Check out this blog post: Why I Took the Plunge and Volunteered Solo.
-If you haven’t locked in your solo adventure, check out our guide to the Best Volunteer Trips for Solo Travelers in 2021 and 2022.
+If you haven’t locked in your solo adventure, check out our guide to the Best Volunteer Trips for Solo travelers in 2022 & 2023.